Bridgerton (novel series): Collaborations

 The Further Observations of Lady Whistledown and Lady Whistledown Strikes Back are two anthology novels by Julia Quinn and 3 other authors, featuring the character of Lady Whistledown who was introduced in the Bridgerton series.

 Queen Charlotte is a novel co-written by Julia Quinn and Shonda Rhimes, set in the Bridgerton universe.

-Adaptations
+Adaptation

 The book series has been adapted by Shondaland, for Netflix, into a television series titled Bridgerton which premiered on the platform in 2020.
 It follows the format of the novels, with each season focusing on a different Bridgerton sibling, and their quest for marriage.
+Queen Charlotte was also adapted for Netflix into Queen Charlotte: A Bridgerton Story.